Severe Asthma Management

 - Update your child’s health problems such as asthma, breathing problems or any other health problems.

-- All possible emergency contact phone numbers– make sure to keep numbers current!
+- All possible emergency contact phone numbers– make sure to keep numbers current if changed during the school year.

 - All the medicine your child takes (rescue inhaler and other medications taken at home).